 - Users are responsible for maintaining their allotted file space and not wasting network or server disk space with unnecessary files.

-- World-Wide-Web (WWW) content published on the official College web site (i.e., www.cse.edu) must conform to the Communications and Marketing guidelines established by the College.
-These guidelines are available through the Communications and Marketing Department.
+- Content published on the official College website (i.e., www.cse.edu) must conform to the guidelines established by the College.
+These guidelines are available through the Web Services Department.

 - While the College takes all reasonable precautions to protect web content on College-owned servers, the College is not liable for lost or deleted web pages.